 It’s Okay to be a Beginner

 The phrase “starting from scratch” comes from the sports practice of creating a starting line in the ground.1 Picture yourself scratching that line in the dirt.
-Your position your feet, your toes are right against the edge of the line.
-Your adrenaline is rising as you wait.
-The start whistle blows and you go full on.
+You position your feet; your toes are right against the edge of the line.
+Your adrenaline rises as you wait.
+The start whistle blows, and you go full on.
 You take that first step…then take the next…and the next.
 You keep running, you believe you are meant to run.
 It’s all or nothing now.
 You know you can do it.
 Building your author platform involves the same attitude as a runner in a race.
-Determine to run, toe up to the line, run when it’s time, go all in, and know you are meant to do this.
+Determine to run.
+Toe up to the line.
+Run when it’s time.
+Go all in and know you are meant to do this.

 Understand What You Have to Offer

 The next step in building your author platform from scratch is about developing your personal brand as an author.
 Not only do you need to know who you are in daily life, you also need to understand who you are as an author.
-Understanding who you are helps you understand what you have to offer.
+This helps you understand what you have to offer.
 Marketers call this a value proposition.
 As an author, we call it your personal value proposition.
-It’s a statement of your strengths and your experiences that answers the question: “What benefit or value do you have to offer your audience?
+It’s a statement of your strengths and your experiences that answers the question: “What benefit, or value, do you have to offer your audience?”
 It is essential to building your author platform from scratch.

 You Need a Clear Vision of What You Have to Offer

 Before you actually form your personal value proposition you need a clear vision of what you bring to the table.
-You can develop this by asking yourself the following questions:
+You can develop this by asking yourself questions like the following:

 - What kind of influence do you have?

 - How do you use your strengths to help people?